tulasidamarla/spring-jpa-hibernate/README.md

 Mote: PersistenceContext works in a transactioncal context.

-To make the PersistenceContext work in a transactional context, the following configurations are required.
+To make the PersistenceContext work in a transactional context, the following configurations are required.<br>
-1)Mark the service method with @Transactional
+1)Mark the service method with @Transactional<br>
 2)Mark the Java configuration class with @EnableTransactionManagement

 Note: If it is xml, For step 2, use the following configuration.